Heat Advisory issued for Black Hawk, Boone, Bremer, Butler, Dallas, Grundy, Guthrie by NWS - NewsBreak

 Heat Advisory issued for Black Hawk, Boone, Bremer, Butler, Dallas, Grundy, Guthrie by NWS

 Effective: 2021-08-10 12:00:00 CDT Expires: 2021-08-10 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Black Hawk; Boone; Bremer; Butler; Dallas; Grundy; Guthrie; Hardin; Jasper; Marshall; Polk; Poweshiek; Story; Tama HEAT ADVISORY IN EFFECT FROM NOON TO 7 PM CDT TUESDAY * WHAT...Heat index values up to 105 expected. * WHERE...Central and eastern Iowa. * WHEN...From noon to 7 PM CDT Tuesday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Black Hawk; Boone; Bremer; Butler; Dallas; Grundy; Guthrie; Hardin; Jasper; Marshall; Polk; Poweshiek; Story; Tama HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING * WHAT...Heat index of up to 105 degrees. * WHERE...Parts of central and eastern Iowa. * WHEN...Highest head index values this afternoon. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0